 Competitors memorize and deliver a portion or portions of a published. publicly delivered speech previously performed by someone else (commencement addresses, historical speeches, political speeches, celebrity speeches, etc.).
-There will any other competitor). be a brief introduction to the piece near the beginning of the speech.
+There will be a brief introduction to the piece near the beginning of the speech.

-- Time: 8:30 10 minutes (only valid if timed with stopwatch) - Time violations (30 second grace period-10:30 can place first, 10:35 cannot),(deduct points for any significant deviation from optimal time frame).
+- Time: 8:30 10 minutes (only valid if timed with stopwatch) - Time violations cannot place first (30 second grace period-10:30 can place first, 10:35 cannot).